peddie/leitshow/README.md

 times, by Frostbyte, Penguin, sMark, Elmo and Knosepiq.

-Henry Hallam, as is his custom, got all the hardware working in a remarkably short period of time.
+Henry Hallam, as is his custom, got all the hardware working in a remarkably short period of time (and helped me resurrect it over the phone!)

+Dany (Knosepiq) provided endless advice and suggestions for tuning.